cvc5/ethos/user_manual.md

 ## Match statements in ALF

-The ALF checker supports an operator `alf.match` for performing pattern matching on a target term.
+The Ethos supports an operator `alf.match` for performing pattern matching on a target term.
 The syntax of this term is:
 ```
 (alf.match (<typed-param>*) <term> ((<term> <term>)*))
 ```